Internet Crimes Against Children Defense

 These are life-changing offenses with jail and prison sentences that can add up to many years or even life in prison.
-Our attorneys will provide you with an aggressive defense based on their experience in guiding clients through these challenging cases.
+Our attorney will provide you with an aggressive defense based on their experience in guiding clients through these challenging cases.
 You need experienced counsel to enable you to put your best foot forward when facing these charges.Internet Stings — Attempted Rape Of A Child Second Degree

 The Special Assault Unit (SAU) in every municipal police department or County Sheriff’s Office is responsible for investigating sex crimes.
 Often they work with state and federal Internet Crimes Against Children task forces that may include members of local law enforcement departments along with federal agents.
 These SAU/ICAC investigators enter chat rooms and pose as underage teens interested in sex.